-To enroll in the Theory and Methodology Course candidates must have completed five foundations of education courses EDFU 3011 (Human Growth and Development I), EDFU 3012 (Human Growth and Development II), EDFU 3017 (Evaluation of Students Learning), EDFU 3007 (Social Foundations of Education), and EDFU 4019 (Philosophical Foundations of Education) and also EDPE 3129 (Use of microcomputer in the classroom) with a grade point average of 3.0 or better.
+To enroll in the Theory and Methodology Course candidates must have completed five foundations of education courses EDFU 3011 (Human Growth and Development I), EDFU 3012 (Human Growth and Development II), EDFU 3017 (Evaluation of Students Learning), EDFU 3007 (Social Foundations of Education), and EDFU 4019 (Philosophical Foundations of Education) and EDPE 3129 (Use of microcomputer in the classroom) with a grade point average of 3.0 or better.
 They also must have completed at least 18 credits in their major with grade point averages of 3.0 or better overall and in their major.

-In some education courses including Methodology and Student's Teacher Courses the candidate have to satisfactorily develop an electronic portfolio with Teacher Candidate Work Sample (TCWS) that demonstrates the candidate's content knowledge, applied knowledge of human development and learning, sensibility to diversity, pedagogical content knowledge skills and reflective habits on the effectiveness of their practice.
-In the TCWS the candidate has to include artifacts such as lesson or unit plans, samples of assessment techniques including pre and post text, and classroom management techniques.
+In some education courses including, EDFU 3017, EDES 4006, EDPE 3129, Methodology and Student's Teacher Courses the candidate have to satisfactorily develop an electronic portfolio.
+In Methodology the portfolio must include a Teacher Candidate Work Sample (TCWS) demonstrates the candidate's content knowledge, applied knowledge of human development and learning, sensibility to diversity, pedagogical content knowledge skills and reflective habits on the effectiveness of their practice.
+In the TCWS the candidate has to include artifacts such as lesson or unit plans, samples of assessment techniques including pre and post test, and classroom management techniques.
 They also have to prepare a reflection diary about the observation they do in schools.